 Managing the ADHD and marital conflict can become a more collaborative effort.
 Medication is effective in 70-80% of adult ADHD patients, and for those clients, the improvement can be as immediately beneficial as a new hearing aid.
 The good news is that ADHD is easier to treat than depression or anxiety.
 The earlier the diagnosis, the faster the couple can heal and repair from its impact on their relationship.

 P.S.
-ADHD is a significant, and often overlooked issue in couples therapy.
+ADHD is significant, and an often overlooked issue in couples therapy.
 Rarely do we see a condition so toxic, and yet so treatable.

 We have a brand new affiliate couples therapist, Jennifer Elkins who specializes in treating ADHD couples.
 Her personal information will be posted soon.

-Jennifer not only works with couples struggling to manage ADHD, she has ADHD as well.
+Jennifer works with couples struggling to manage ADHD.

 We are proud to have her join our the CTI team!

 Daniel is a Marriage and Family Therapist.
 He currently sees couples at Couples Therapy Inc. in Boston, Massachusetts, three seasons in Cummington (at the foothills of the Berkshires...) and in Miami during joint retreats with his wife, Dr. Kathy McMahon.
 He uses EFT, Gottman Method, Solution-focused and the Developmental Model in his approaches.